 I don’t remember what my mother said in response to my plea, but it was also mandatory that I be left at my aunt’s musty smelling row house on Gratz Street in North Philadelphia.
 I cried all the way there, knowing there would be a reckoning on Monday in the third grade classroom.
 I cried again that night in the small spare room at the top of the stairs that doubled as a storage space of sorts.
 I was homesick and heartsick, surrounded by stacks of books and piles of clothes here and there.
 I stared at the tan wallpaper printed with red tennis rackets or at the ceiling, where strange shapes danced, illuminated by the streetlight shining in from the window facing the alley behind the house.

-I don’t remember what else happened that weekend or the trip back home, but I would never forget what happened on Monday morning.
+I don’t remember what else happened that weekend or the trip back home, but I will never forget what happened on Monday morning.

-As I walked up to the desk, I looked to the stature of Mary in the corner whose face shone down in kindness.
+As I walked up to the desk, I looked to the stature of Holy Mary Mother of God in the corner whose face shone down in kindness.
 I lay face down across a lap over the nun's black garments.
-She lifted my school uniform, pulled down my underwear to meet out my punishment for not attending and having fun at the Merry Christmas party.
+She lifted my school uniform to meet out my punishment for not attending and having fun at the Merry Christmas party.

 Tower of Ivory